Saturday, March 26, 2011

 2010: Awarded the PRS for Music Heritage Award.

-This Date in Rock History: March 26
+This Date in Rock Music History: March 26

 1955: Johnny Ace was still cooking with the #1 R&B song--"Pledging My Love" was there for a ninth week.

-1956: Kay Starr had the #1 song in both the United States and the U.K. with "Rock and Roll Waltz".
+1956: Kay Starr had the #1 song in both the United States and the U.K. with "Rock And Roll Waltz".

 1957: Ricky Nelson recorded his first songs.